 - 1. Accepts the tender submitted by WorkPower Incorporated for the Operation and Management of Re-use Shop and Recycling Centre Customer Interface in accordance with Tender Number 6/2025 for the initial period of two years inclusive, with an option to extend for a further three years at the City's sole discretion; - 2.
-Accepts the estimated tender price included in Confidential Attachment (a); - 3.
-Notes that estimated tender price will be included in the Ordinary Council Meeting Minutes; and - 4.
+Accepts the estimated tender price of \$180,000 per annum (excluding GST) included in Confidential Attachment (a); - 3.
 Authorises the Chief Executive Officer to execute the contract with WorkPower Incorporated for the Operation and Management of Re-use Shop and Recycling Centre Customer Interface.